 #18 Orchestration Designer Shortcut Keys

-The Orchestration Designer design surface provides full accessibility using the keyboard.
-This accessibility begins when you open the design surface, which you can do in Visual Studio by selecting menu options starting with the New option on the File menu.
+The Orchestration Designer design surface provides full keyboard accessibility.
+You can access the design surface in Visual Studio by selecting menu options that start with New on the File menu.

 Shortcut Keys General to the Design Surface